felippe-regazio/trimmer/README.md

 # MVP Warn

-Despite being stable, this is an MVP.
+Despite being stable, this is an micro MVP.
 This is not a "Production Ready App".
 I made it in two weeks as an experiment, and since i didnt wrote all the tests yet, id suggest you to dont use it for any production purpose unless you do the proper tests: device variation, file variation, stress tests, security tests and unity tests.

 # Development